Evelyn Barker: First World War

 Barker, who had by now gained the nickname "Bubbles", was still in India with his battalion when the First World War began in August 1914.
 In November, the battalion was dispatched back to the United Kingdom, and joined the 27th Division.
 On 27 November, Barker was promoted to the temporary rank of lieutenant.
 The following month, the 27th Division was deployed to the Western Front in France.
 Barker was wounded in March 1915, during the actions of St Eloi Craters.
 In November, after having recovered from his injury, he was sent to the Salonica front along with his battalion, where he would remain for the remainder of the war.
 On 10 April 1916, Barker was promoted to captain and became the battalion's adjutant.
 He remained in this role until August 1917, when he became a General Staff Officer Grade 3 (GSO3) on the headquarters of the 22nd Division.
 He relinquished this appointment on 11 January 1918, upon becoming a brigade major with the 67th Brigade.
 By the end of the war, he had been wounded twice, awarded the Military Cross and the Italian Silver Medal of Military Valor, and twice been mentioned in despatches.
-On 3 June 1919, he was awarded the Distinguished Service Order.
+On 3 June 1919, he was appointed a Companion of the Distinguished Service Order.

 In 1919, Barker took part in the British military expedition in the Russian Civil War.